What this article covers:

 Unito will automatically sync open items automatically.
 But here is how to also sync closed items prior to the flow creation.

 Add GitHub issue number to task title

-Unito doesn't sync the issue number in Asana by default but you can enable that in your sync settings under the Asana tab.
+Unito doesn't sync the issue number in Asana by default but you can enable that in your flow settings under the Asana tab.
 Here is how to do it.

-Learn how to set up your first sync.
+Learn how to set up your first flow.